 Mobile Engagement Services (MES)

 Mobile Engagement Services (MES) are intervention services that connect with individuals to break down barriers and provide support while getting into treatment.
-This service is provided through Penn Foundation.
+MES takes an individual approach in working with persons and families who face multiple challenges in supporting their recovery, guiding them in finding the recovery path to meet their needs.
+This service is provided through St. Luke's Penn Foundation.

 Who does MES serve?